 Staying in the right temperature range is not easy

 Many sensitive global pharmaceutical shipments experience temperature deviations.
 Due to these deviations, many valuable biopharmaceutical products never make it past customs, as they exceed acceptable temperature ranges, resulting in wasted transportation costs, additional administrative inefficiency, and in most cases, a loss of the product itself.
+It is estimated by IQVIA Institute for Human Data Science that the pharmaceutical industry loses $35 billion annually due to broken temperature requirements while shipping.

 Less-than-truckload (LTL) shipping